 - Heavy Cream – 1Cup

 - Habanero – 1/3 – 2/3 Julienned

 - Lime Zest – (optional)

-Most of the fixin’s for the dish.
+These are most of the fixin’s (and one good sharp knife) for the dish.
 Nothing particularly fancy here.
 It’s all in how these few ingredients come together in the final product.